The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 There are many digital mental health technologies that exist for people in distress~\cite{milne2020effectiveness}.
 However, we found that participants were often not searching for a mental health technology when they first started using LLM chatbots for mental health support.
 Rather, they were using LLM chatbots for other purposes, and found themselves in a place of distress or need, and tried using what resources were available to them.
 We understand the use of LLM chatbots to not solely be a story about an availability of a new technology, but to also be the story of limited resources around mental health, and stigma around sharing sensitive disclosures with other people.
 Our study demonstrates how people use general purpose technologies that may not explicitly be designed for mental health support when in times of distress or crisis, in line with past work around how technologies are appropriated as mental health technologies from CSCW~\cite{pendse2023marginalization}.

-For this reason, it is important that designers assume that all general purpose technologies that could be used for mental health \textit{will} be used for mental health, and adopt appropriate safety measures.
+For this reason, it is important that designers assume that all general purpose technologies that could be used for mental health \textit{will} be used for mental health.
 Petrozzino~\cite{petrozzino2021pays} has discussed the concept of ethical debt in AI spaces, in which designers orient models towards short-term use cases and rewards, ignoring issues that they assume are out of scope given this smaller use case.
 When an AI technology is scaled or widely adopted, these ethical issues become larger and more impactful, or what Petrozzino describes as incurring an ethical debt.
-In many cases, individuals suffer the harms of this debt, and designers find themselves unable to mitigate those harms due to the rapid integration of their models in diverse spaces.
+In many cases, individuals suffer the harms of this debt, and designers find themselves unable to mitigate those harms due to the rapid integration of their model in diverse spaces.

-Our study points to potential ethical issues (such as a dependence on chatbots for support, a lack of value alignment, or a blurring of boundaries) that could incur further ethical debt as LLM chatbots become more prominent in mental healthcare.
-There is enthusiasm from clinicians around the potential for chatbots to function as mediums for various interventions~\cite{Torous2024, de2023benefits, van2023global}.
-It is thus crucial that designers of LLM-based mental health support tools consider the downstream impacts of the issues we find in current use, and mitigate them appropriately.
+In our study, we do not claim to have profiled every potential use case of mental health support via LLM chatbots.
+However, our study points to potential ethical issues (such as a strong dependence on chatbots for support, or a lack of value alignment) that could incur further ethical debt as LLM chatbots become more prominent in mental healthcare.
+There is enthusiasm from the clinical community around the potential for chatbots to function as mediums for various interventions~\cite{Torous2024, de2023benefits, van2023global}.
+It is thus crucial that designers of LLM-based mental health support tools consider the downstream impacts of these issues we find in current use cases, and mitigate them appropriately.